stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 approach.

-The tradeoffs here must be carefully weighed, and the final approach may use a mix of all these communication patterns.
+The tradeoffs here must be carefully weighed, and the final approach may use a mix of all these communication patterns where SPUD provides different signaling patterns for different use case.
+E.g. a middlebox might need to generate out-of-band signals for error messages or can provide requested information in-band and feedback over the receiver if a minimum or maximum value from all SPUD-aware middleboxes on path should be discovered.

 ## Continuum of trust among endpoints and middleboxes